 Article two in a series of four discussing the various health professions within the primary/general care space.
-This post focuses on western medically trained practitioners.
+This post focuses on western medicine trained practitioners.
 Please see Who’s Who: An Introduction for more context.

 Conventional Medicine, MDs – not that it needs much explanation, but these are fully licensed physicians experts in the western medical system – a very systematic and compartmentalized approach to care, predicated on a hierarchy of evidence from scientific studies, with pharmaceutical and surgical interventions as top line therapies.
 Its foundation on evidence-based outcomes provides a very necessary structure for how to approach care for the masses and the “average person”, but often has limitations addressing anomalous situations and care needs at the individual level.
-Western medicine was born out of the aftermath of the Flexner report in the 1930s that highlighted a need for standardized medical education and treatment – not a bad thing, but in the process it eradicated other established forms of medicine in the US including osteopathy, homeopathy, chiropractic, and naturopathy, and evolved into the one-size-fits-all system it is today.
+Western medicine was born out of the Flexner report in the 1930s that highlighted a need for standardized medical education and treatment – not a bad thing, but in the process it eradicated other established forms of medicine in the US including osteopathy, homeopathy, chiropractic, and naturopathy, and evolved into the one-size-fits-all system it is today.
 My personal opinion is that this is a problem; you need only look at the chronic illness and opioid epidemics to understand that not everyone succeeds in this model of care.
 And, to no fault of the profession itself, the practice of western medicine today is largely dictated by cost-savings to insurance companies, further handicapping providers from providing the patient-centered care that is so desperately needed.
 There are great MDs, average MDs, and some not-so-great MDs.

 Education: same as MDs although it includes 200-300 hours of osteopathic education and places an emphasis on primary/general care versus specialization, with residencies spanning 2-3 years.
 Nearly 50% choose a primary care specialty.

 Naturopathic Medicine, NDs – similar to the philosophy of the early DO days, naturopathic medicine operates from the idea that the body functions to maintain its own health but, unlike osteopathic medicine, does not tie this to musculoskeletal health.
 Rather, it suggests the ability to heal is influenced by a person’s vitality, a concept influenced by a myriad of things including physical state and emotional wellbeing.
 As a very simplistic example, person A is depressed and malnourished while person B is physically and emotionally robust; person B has greater vitality and would likely be able to overcome a common illness with adequate rest while person A might require more support in the way of medication or other interventions.
-The point of the naturopathic approach is to restore and optimize this vitality so the body is supported in maintaining health.
-This is a profound, fundamental difference from the conventional model of care.
+The point of the naturopathic approach is to restore and optimize this vitality so the body is supported in maintaining its health.
+This is a profound, fundamental difference in approach from the conventional model of care.

 NDs receive education in western medicine diagnosis and standards of care including pharmaceuticals, but also receive up to 100 more hours in nutrition than conventional programs, 150 hours in behavioral medicine (nearly absent in conventional curriculums), and training in non-pharmaceutical treatment options including botanical medicine, physical medicine, and homeopathy.
 In Arizona and Canada, the education also includes acupuncture although the majority of NDs are not acupuncturists unless they are separately licensed as LAcs.
 Naturopathic medicine is evidence-based but less strictly defined by it than conventional care; many prefer to say evidence-informed as it is used to guide the treatment approach but is not necessarily bound by it, placing the focus more on the individual.
 Physician status, licensed provider status, and pharmaceutical prescriptive abilities vary by state.
 I find many in the field loosely considered MD/DO school but the majority did not (I never did), ultimately choosing naturopathic medicine because it most aligned with their health philosophy.
 ND’s are trained in general/primary care and lifestyle medicine and, with a few exceptions, do not practice in hospital or in-patient based settings.
 There are great NDs, average NDs, and not-so-great NDs.